D-Issa/IMDB_Movies/README.md

 * **Votes:**
   * Aim for the highest amount of votes feasible given the budget constraints.
 Higher votes correlated with higher gross earnings.

+  Below is a visualization showing the relationship of votes and gross earnings.
+As shown by the red line, as votes increase so do gross earnings. however, this relationship diminishes as votes increase, meaning that you will get less return on investment at higher amounts of votes.
 ![Gross Earnings by Votes](IMDB_Movies_EDA_files/figure-gfm/Vote_Scatter_Plot_GAM_Model_1.png)
 ## Limitations and Future Works
 There are a few limitations to this analysis: